gagneurlab/absplice/README.md

 ```
 To run this example on your own data do the following:

-- Specify the genome version that you are going to use (hg19 is compatible with gtex_v7 and hg38 is compatible with gtex_v8) in the field `genome` of the [config](https://github.com/gagneurlab/absplice/tree/master/example/config.yaml) file.
+- Specify the genome version that you are going to use (currently supported hg19 and hg38) in the field `genome` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L2) file.

 - Store all vcf files for analysis to [`data/resources/vcf_files/`](https://github.com/gagneurlab/absplice/tree/master/example/data/resources/vcf_files/).

+- In the field `splicemap_tissues` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L35) file you can uncomment the tissues that AbSplice will use to generate predictions (by default only fibroblasts).

 Optionally:

-- In the field `splicemap_tissues` of the [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L35) file you can uncomment the tissues that AbSplice will use to generate predictions (by default only fibroblasts).

-- If you want to run the example on large datasets, you can enable a fast lookup interface spliceai_rocksdb that uses precomputed scores.
-This precomputed database will be downloaded from Nextcloud (it will take significant time – about 3-4 hours).
+- If you want to run the example on large datasets, you can enable a fast lookup interface [spliceai_rocksdb](https://github.com/gagneurlab/spliceai_rocksdb) that uses precomputed SpliceAI scores.
+The first time you use it, the precomputed database will be downloaded from Nextcloud (it will take significant time – about 3-4 hours).
 To enable fast lookup simply change the field `use_rocksdb` in [config](https://github.com/gagneurlab/absplice/blob/master/example/config.yaml#L9) file to `True`.